adammarcwilliams/adammarcwilliams.github.io/_posts/2017-3-2-Painting-Interactive-VR-Experiences-Tiltbrush-Unity.md

 Included with the Oculus SDK is a Unity Package that makes getting started a breeze.
 Import this asset into your project, check "Virtual Reality Supported" in the Player settings and choose the Oculus SDK, then drag the OVRCamera prefab into your scene and click play.
 Hey presto, you're in VR!

 The Avatar SDK however is a different story.
-Especially when we want to be able to set colliders for each of our fingers rather than one big collider for your hand.
+Especially when we want to be able to set colliders for each of our fingers rather than just one big collider for your hand.

 After banging my head a little I happened upon this fantastic tutorial by Gerald McAlister which explains how the Avatars actually work and takes you through the modifications we'll need to make to the SDK to dynamically apply colliders that track with our fingers.